brad-seeley/brad-seeley.github.io/pages/timber-glasses.md

 <br>

 When adding the lenses, I thought I must have had my prescription backwards, or maybe my eyes had changed.
 Sadly upon further inspection, I noticed these were not prescription lenses, merely the display lenses that the glasses were manufactured with. <br>
-While the people I had shown the first prototype to were very supportive, saying things like "oh they will still make nice safety glasses", it wasn't what I was looking for this time. <br>
+While the people I had shown the first prototype to were very supportive, saying things like "oh they will still make nice safety glasses", it wasn't what I was looking for. <br>
-Fortunately for me, these were cheap glasses, so I ordered a full replacement set online from [SmartBuyGlasses](https://smartbuyglasses.co.uk), so that I could have some proper lenses to test with.
+Fortunately for me, these were cheap glasses, so I ordered a replacement pair online from [SmartBuyGlasses](https://smartbuyglasses.co.uk), to have some proper lenses to test with.
 <br>
 These fit well, and I was quite happy with the assembled frame, but more work was needed (including new lenses). <br>
 [<img src="./../../imgs/medium/timber-glasses-v1-glue-up.jpeg" alt="Glueing up the v1 frame." width="350">](./../../imgs/full/timber-glasses-v1-glue-up.jpeg)